 After the 1990 Broadcasting Act became law on 31st December that year the Caroline Movement was allowed to tender the vessel provided that such items were to do with the safety of the vessel at sea and engage in repairs where they could.
 Meanwhile Radio Caroline tried to get a third world licence but this did not eventuate.
 In November 1991 The MV Ross Revenge broke her anchor and was salvaged and towed into harbour.
 The CM / RRSG paid off a substantial part of the salvage dues and assisted in repairing the ship.

-Without the assistance of the Caroline Movement and her fans Radio Caroline it is unlikely that Caroline could have continued for long after the raid as all advertising and sponsorship had ceased.
+Without the assistance of the Caroline Movement and her fans, Radio Caroline it is unlikely that Caroline could have continued for long after the raid as all advertising and sponsorship had ceased.
 Via the Caroline Movement nearly £13,000 was paid to solicitors Richards Butler and £12,000 to assist the ship at sea.
 A further £9,000 was raised by the RRSG before the RRSG split from the Movement.
+In addition France Radio Club (Offshore Echos) also provided substantial vital financial and practical assistance during this period.

 At this time the RRSG was solely dedicated to renovate and preserve the radio ship Ross Revenege and has now become the Caroline Support Group.